philiplb/Valdi/docs/api/RulesBuilder.rst

         Constructor.

-    .. php:method:: addRule($field, $rule)
+    .. php:method:: addFieldRule($field, $rule)

-        Adds a rule to the set.
+        Adds a rule for a field to the set.
 This function takes a variable amount of parameters in order to cover the rule parameters.
 Example for a rule without parameter:
-        addRule('myField', 'required')
+        addFieldRule('myField', 'required')
-        Example for a rule with two parameters: addRule('myField', 'between', 3, 7)
+        Example for a rule with two parameters: addFieldRule('myField', 'between', 3, 7)

         :type $field: string
         :param $field: the field for the rule